inflearn logo

 What you will gain after the course

-• Basic Concepts of UX Design and Examples Around Us
+• Basic UX Design Concepts and Real-World Examples Around Us

 • Emerging UX Career Fields

-• Ability to distinguish between good and bad UX through case studies
+• The ability to distinguish between good and bad UX through case studies

 • Knowledge of UX design principles and practical processes